nikodonnell/getvero.github.io/_articles/getting-started.md

 Additional users can be invited to your Vero account by visiting the *[Account > Team](https://app.getvero.com/account/team)* page.
 Team members are sent an invite email and invited to create their own password (you will see Invite Pending next to any user that has not yet accepted their invite and created a password).

 For each team member, access can be granted to each individual project within Vero.
-For example, a user may have access to your Sandbox project but not your Production project.

 There are three levels of account access in Vero: